Spectro3n/StoppedUIExternal/README.md

-# Stopped UI for Roblox
+# Dynamic Stopped UI
-This UI is based on the most famous cheat for Fivem the Stopped and i have decided to copy the UI for Roblox to do some cheats
+Initially this Ui Was based on Stopped Menu UI, but i decided to change a Lot of Things, and principaly the UI theme